 3. Designated Safeguarding Lead

-The School has a nominated Director of Safeguarding, Ms Sarah Finch, who leads the Prep and Senior Safeguarding Teams and is also the Designated Safeguarding Lead.
+The School has a nominated Director of Safeguarding, Ms Sarah Finch, who leads the Prep and Senior Safeguarding Teams.
+She is also the Designated Safeguarding Lead and a member of the Prep and Senior Management Teams.